Yasha-Santos/Azure-Vrtual-Network-and-ELK_STACK-Deployment/README.md

            └─13421 docker-containerd --config /var/run/docker/containerd/containerd.toml
  ```

-### Download the ELK container from the repository usiing the command:
+### Download the ELK container from the repository using the command:

 `sudo docker pull cyberxsecurity/elk`

+**After Downloading it list the available images with the command:**
+- `sudo docker container list -a`